African-American History & Culture in Orlando

-Located at the Orlando Fashion Square Mall just east of downtown, this unique museum boasts more than 2,000 pieces, including the world’s largest collection of rare African bronze statues.
+Located on International Drive, this unique museum boasts more than 2,000 pieces, including the world’s largest collection of rare African bronze statues.
 General admission is $5 and guided tours are available for an additional cost.

 Wells’Built Museum of African American History & Culture

 This historic building in downtown Orlando features Civil Rights artifacts and other displays.
 Admission is free but donations are welcome.
 Although the venue is currently closed due to COVID-19, visitors are welcome to stop by for exterior photos.

 Zora Neale Hurston National Museum of Fine Arts